Practice Review Alert

 The scope of the practice review covers primarily the assurance and accounting practice of the firm and its system of providing of tax services.
 Other services such as bankruptcy or management advisory services are not directly encompassed by the review, except to the extent that they are associated with professional standards.

-Quality control policies and procedures adopted by a firm provide reasonable evidence that assurance, non-assurance, tax service and other engagements are carried out in accordance with the standards set out in the CPA Canada Handbook, CPA Canada Public Sector Accounting Handbook, CPA Alberta Rules of Professional Conduct, tax standards approved by the CPA Alberta Board, and other general standards of the profession.
+Quality management policies and procedures adopted by a firm provide reasonable evidence that assurance, non-assurance, tax service and other engagements are carried out in accordance with the standards set out in the CPA Canada Handbook, CPA Canada Public Sector Accounting Handbook, CPA Alberta Rules of Professional Conduct, tax standards approved by the CPA Alberta Board, and other general standards of the profession.